openharmony/docs/en/application-dev/reference/apis/js-apis-filemanager.md

   // File to be saved.
   let name = "xxx.jpg"
   filemanager.createFile(media_path, name, (err, uri) => {
-  // The URI of the file created is returned.
+      // The URI of the file created is returned. console.log("file uri:"+uri);
   });
   ```